jmedina0126/jmedina0126/README.md

-# Hi there, I'm jmedina0126 👋
+# Hi there, I'm Jemar 👋

+Welcome to my GitHub!
+I’m the learning coordinator in a small, dynamic tech team within a large healthcare organization.
+My role spans a wide range of responsibilities — from development and automation to data analysis, web management, and training.

-Welcome to my GitHub page!
-I am a self-taught web developer with a deep passion for front-end development and web content creation.
-With 6 months in the tech industry as a UX researcher and over a year background in data analysis and website management, I have a unique blend of analytical skills and creative coding.
+I began my journey as a self-taught web developer with a passion for front-end design and content creation.
+Since then, I’ve gained experience in UX research, data analysis, and managing internal platforms, combining creativity with analytical thinking to build practical, user-friendly solutions.

 ## About Me

-I thrive on exploring new technologies and programming languages, constantly pushing the boundaries of web development.
-My experience managing the Datix webpage for my organization has not only honed my skills in creating user-centric, responsive designs, but also in developing engaging web content that resonates with users.
+I’m driven by curiosity and a love of continuous learning.
+Whether it’s mastering a new programming language, refining a user interface, or finding insights in complex datasets, I enjoy diving into challenges that make systems more efficient and user-centered.

+Managing my team's webpage has given me hands-on experience in responsive design, web content strategy, and user engagement — all within a high-impact, real-world healthcare environment.

 ## Skills

-- **Front-End Development:** Proficient in HTML, CSS, and JavaScript.
-I have a keen eye for design and a commitment to building intuitive user interfaces.
+- **Front-End Development:** Proficient in HTML, CSS, and JavaScript, with a focus on building clean, accessible, and intuitive UIs.
-- **Web Content Creation:** Skilled in creating engaging, SEO-friendly content that enhances user engagement and drives website traffic.
+- **Web Content Management:** Experienced in creating engaging, SEO-conscious content tailored to user needs and organisational goals.
-- **Back-End Basics:** Familiar with Node.js, enabling me to understand and work on full-stack projects.
+- **Basic Back-End:** Familiar with Node.js and the full-stack development process.
+- **Automation & Scripting:** Skilled in using **Python, Excel (VBA & formulas), and Power Automate** to streamline workflows, reduce manual tasks, and improve data handling.
-- **Version Control:** Experienced with Git for efficient, collaborative coding.
+- **Version Control:** Confident with Git for team collaboration and workflow management.
+- **Data Analysis:** Skilled in analyzing and presenting data insights to improve systems and inform decision-making.

-## My Role as a Data Analyst
+## My Role in Data & Systems

-In my current role as a Data Analyst, I manage the Datix webpage for my organization.
-This experience has enriched my understanding of user data interaction, driving my interest in crafting more user-friendly web experiences and web content.
+As a Data Analyst, I support system development, reporting, and dashboard design — often by automating repetitive tasks and improving data workflows using tools like Python, Excel, and Power Automate.
+I also manage the Datix intranet presence, where I apply both technical and UX principles to improve the way users interact with the platform.
+This hybrid role has sharpened my understanding of how people engage with data and technology in a healthcare context.

 ## Let's Connect